-Did you know that 9 in 10 homes suffer from at least one air quality issue, according to studies?
+According to studies, 9 in 10 homes suffer from air quality issues.
 While that seems like an astoundingly high number, it shouldn’t be surprising.
-From irritants like dust and pet dander to more harmful pollutants like radon and air pollution, you might be breathing in dirty air.
+You might be breathing in dirty air from irritants like dust and pet dander to more harmful pollutants like radon and air pollution.
 An air quality monitor is a perfect way to help you breathe better, healthier air and test air quality, and most come with a free app for your mobile phone.

 While most of our recommendations below are intended for indoor use only, outdoor air quality monitors can be equally useful for allergy sufferers.
 While options here aren’t as numerous, we could find a few options that we think are worthy of consideration.